sindhurathiru/sindhurathiru.github.io/_projects/2_project.md

     User interface of TITAN.
 Sections of TITAN's user interface are shown in: a) Visualization tab and b) Analysis tab. c) TITAN can be added directly from the Extensions store in 3D Slicer.
 </div>

 TITAN uses several well-documented Python libraries including [Python Imaging Library](https://pillow.readthedocs.io/en/stable/), [SimpleITK](https://pypi.org/project/SimpleITK/), [matplotlib](https://matplotlib.org/), and [scikit-learn](https://scikit-learn.org/stable/).

-TITAN is open-source and publicly available through its [Github repository](https://github.com/SlicerMicro/Slicer-TITAN) along with detailed documentation and tutorials.
+It is open-source and publicly available through its [Github repository](https://github.com/SlicerMicro/Slicer-TITAN) along with detailed documentation and tutorials.

 <h3>Overview</h3>